Category Archives: Documentary

 who need leaders but get gamblers instead

--from “Salt of the Earth”, by Mick Jagger & Keith Richard
+-“Salt of the Earth”, by Mick Jagger & Keith Richard (from the album Beggar’s Banquet)

 (Shame mode) Full disclosure.
 It had been so long since I had contemplated the true meaning of Labor Day, I had to refresh myself with a web search.
-Like many wage slaves, I simply view it as one of the 7 annual paid holidays offered by my employer (table scraps, really…relative to the other 254 weekdays I spend chained to a desk, slipping ever closer to the Abyss).
+Like many wage slaves (yes, I am still punching a clock at 68…Google “average 1 bedroom rent in Seattle” for further details), I view it as one of the 7 annual paid holidays offered by my employer (table scraps, really…relative to the other 254 weekdays I spend chained to a desk, slipping ever closer to the Abyss).

 Anyway, back to the true meaning of Labor Day.
 According to the U.S.D.O.L. website: